pfeff/pfeff.github.com/_posts/2014-11-12-testing-an-om-component.md

 Om tests fall in the category of integration tests.
 Your tests are dependent on a third party API (Om) and a complex runtime environment (a browser).
-This means that there''s going to be a non-trivial amount of setup.
+This means that there's going to be a non-trivial amount of setup.
 By the end of this post, you should have:

 1. Configured Leiningen to build/execute your tests